 One reason is when you don’t have a healthy relationship with co-workers.
 Sometimes, there may be issues that can no longer be resolved among the co-workers, making it very difficult for the employee to continue his or her tasks and responsibilities.
 You see, when it’s the relationships at stake, people find it difficult to handle the more technical side of things, thus resulting to a decision to quit.

 Another reason why people quit is if they feel that they’re being overworked.
 If they’re not given enough time and space to at least have some time for a family vacation (does that request for an Amsterdam holiday ring a bell?), then employees will feel hard pressed to even want to stay.
+Make a photobook for conservation of your vacation memories.
+Using the albelli kortingscode 2 voor 1 can be easy, memories can be treasured forever.
 Nothing burns good employees out quite like overworking them.
 It’s so tempting to work your best people hard that managers frequently fall into this trap.
 Overworking good employees is perplexing; it makes them feel as if they’re being punished for great performance.
 Overworking employees is also counterproductive.

 One other reason why people quit their jobs is if they don’t feel recognized in their work.
 It’s easy to underestimate the power of a pat on the back, especially with top performers who are intrinsically motivated.
+Compairing isn’t the key but sometimes, if used in positive ways, it also helps.
+Like when you get your kpn glasvezel vergelijken met ziggo to good use.
 Everyone likes kudos, none more so than those who work hard and give their all.
 Managers need to communicate with their people to find out what makes them feel good (for some, it’s a raise; for others, it’s public recognition) and then to reward them for a job well done.
+A trip and going around on bezienswaardigheden Amsterdam per boot is a joyful way of rewarding your employees.